-If you’re as smart as the developers at Tavistock Group, you can do plenty.
+If you’re as smart as the developers at Tavistock Group, you do plenty.
 Lake Nona may be light-years from downtown Orlando and the Winter Park restaurant scene, but not to worry.
-Lamb, ribs, shrimp mofongo and Korean barbecue are easily at hand, and the kitchens are afire with African harissa and fresh sage.
+Lamb ribs, shrimp mofongo and Korean barbecue are easily at hand, and the kitchens are afire with African harissa and fresh sage.
 Here on the fringe, you can play with fabulous croquettes of lighter-than-air moon globes of yucca and soft-cooked quail eggs, sip tequila in a witty Spicy Gummy Bear or just tuck into a solid burger worthy of a gastro pub.

 The restaurants got to Lake Nona the same way as did all the hospitals, labs, colleges, Orlando City Soccer’s new training facility and USTA’s 100 courts, plus thousands of apartments, condos and smart homes — Tavistock made sure they Were there.